 Terms of the loan (FHA Loans):

 The FHA formed some terms for all loans that go through the FHA.
-The money paid by a real estate owner to the FHA as part of the FHA mortgage program is known as the mortgage insurance premium (MIP).
+The money paid by a borrower to the FHA as part of the FHA mortgage program is known as the mortgage insurance premium (MIP).
 This mortgage insurance is an insurance policy that secures the money of the lender in the case of the borrower defaulting or not paying back.
 In case of borrower defaulting, the FHA pays a definitive sum of money to the lender.

 Since 2018, for all loan terms that have a loan to value (LTV) ratio greater than 90%.
 The annual Mortgage insurance premium will be collected till the end of the term of the loan or 30 years, whichever comes first.
 In cases of LTV ratio less than 90% or equal to 90%.
 Borrowers will have to pay MIP until the end of the term of the loan or 11 years, whichever comes first.

-Mortgage license in Florida:
+Mortgage license in Florida

 Just like almost every state in the US, one needs a mortgage loan originator license in Florida to start mortgage operations.
 A mortgage broker is a person who connects the mortgage lenders and the mortgage borrowers and oversees all the legal and other operations.
 In some cases, the mortgage broker is the mortgage lender as well.
 A mortgage lender is also known as mortgage loan originator.
 Here we will talk about how to obtain the mortgage loan originator license in Florida.